arinco-crew-community/automation-anywhere-devops/README.md

 ![Remote Git Repository Integration](RemoteGitRepoIntegration.png)

 `Remote Git Repository Integration` however, does not have any features to package bots from one control room and move them to another.
-For this reason, we use Azure DevOps pipeline to automate API calls which are used for Packaging, exporting and importing bots from a control room to another.
+The user interface of the control gives users the ability to manually export bots and then if they login to another control room they can import the packaged bots.
+This has caused a lot of confusion for the customer as people at random export and import bots causing the previosly running bots to fail in production.

+Automation Anywhere provides REST APIs to enable automation of bot life cycle management.
+And in the rest of this article, I will explain how to use the provided APIs to export desired bots and import them to the other control rooms.

 ## DevOps steps
 In order to move bots from one Automation Anywhere Control Room to another for example dev to uat, you need to use [Control Room APIs](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-control-room-apis.html).
 This page gives an introduction to control room API and it also include a postman collection which can be used as a playground to understand the API cababilities better